REQUEST INFO APPLY

 WHAT MAKES OUR ONLINE SCREENWRITING PROGRAM UNIQUE?

 From the comfort of your own home, students get the opportunity to work with industry professionals as they develop and nurture their screenwriting talents.
-The course schedule has been carefully crafted to ensure that students benefit from favourable work-life-study balance.
+The course schedule has been carefully crafted to ensure that students benefit from work-life-study balance.

-Over the course of the program, each student will develop and write a feature-length screenplay, plus one television "spec" script, along with the opportunity to workshop an additional treatment.
+Over the course of the program, each student will develop and write a feature-length screenplay, plus one television pilot script, along with the opportunity to workshop an additional treatment.
 As part of a fully integrated program, students explore related areas of screen production which enable them to apply their scripts to a professional context.
 In addition to writing classes, students study aspects of film craft, acting, pitching, and cinema studies, as they apply to screenwriting.

 Upon completion of their studies, students will understand story structure, character, conflict and dialogue, and graduate the program with finished products that they can pitch and produce.